rblack42/math-magik/docs/_sources/devnotes/01-create-gh-repo.rst.txt

 ..	note::

-    if you are a developer and wish to contribute to the |MM| project, please follow the instructions at :ref:develop to get properly set up.
+    if you are a developer and wish to contribute to the |MM| project, please follow the instructions at :ref:`develop` to get properly set up.
 If you "clone" the main project directly, you will not be able to post your changes in a way I can use.